jsots/Super-API/README.md

 # Superhero API

-*This is a RESTful API that provides data on superheroes, using Node.js, Express.js, and MongoDB.*
+*This is a RESTful API that provides data on superheroes, using Node.js, Express.js, and MongoDB*

 ## Setup:
 * Install Node.js and MongoDB.